Services SINGLE STONES PAIRS SETS CABOCHONS COLLECTOR'S DESIGNER'S

 This characteristic confers an attractive aspect on these gems.

-Other samples were orange-yellow and did not change a color under the various sources of lighting.
+Other samples were orange-yellow and did not change color under the various sources of lighting.

 Unfortunately, the very hard and compact rock in this place, did not allow to extract many stones